 João followed my finger with his eyes and asked, “Where?”

 “Right there,” I said, shaking my hand.

 He searched for several seconds but soon gave up.

-“I don’t see anything,” he said, turning away.
+“I don’t see anything,” he said.
 This seemed to bother him.

 Gazing into his eyes for the briefest moment, I saw how damaged they were.
 Bloodshot and rheumy, years on the ocean had taken their toll.

 “It’s really far away.”
 I said.
 “I almost can’t see it.”

 I didn’t feel like going back to my princely perch under the sail, so I leaned against the espeque post while João sat on the bench.
 Neither of us said anything at first and it felt a little awkward.
 Eventually I broke the silence by asking, “When did you start fishing, João?”